What to Eat—and What to Skip—When It Comes to Takeout Food

 "There is nothing better than ordering pizza to support your favorite local pizzeria but don't go crazy on the fatty meat toppings," she says.
 "Instead, top your favorite pizza with vegetables or order a plain pie and complement it with a nice side salad or side of steamed broccoli to round out your healthy meal."

 Extra Cheese Pie

-While a slice of thin crust extra cheese pizza from Domino's has 380 calories, a slice with the normal amount of cheese has 330.
-If you're the kind of person that downs two or three slices when you order-in, you'd save up to 150 calories per evening just by ditching the extra cheese—easy as pie!
-(Get it?!
-Pie!)
+If you're the kind of person that downs two or three slices when you order-in, you will easily save up to 150 calories per evening just by ditching the extra cheese—easy as pie!